 - SAT I with a score of 1200 or above

-Plus one of the following or a combination of the following qualifications:
+Plus one of the following or a combination of the following qualifications as supplementary qualifications:

 - 2 Advanced Placement Tests with Grade 3 or above